-Evening out?
 Oh depends who with, all my besties, all my girlfriends.
 It’s actually so funny how you say that because I haven’t seen some of my friends for like five years and they’re actually here, I’m seeing them tonight.
-We’re going out to a bar, have a little drinkie and just chat.
+We’re going out to a bar to have a little drinkie and just chat.
 It really depends, I like to watch a bit of theatre, maybe go for some food, have a couple of espresso martinis, get a bit wild, I love to just dance at a club really, it’s fun.

 Do you have a stylist when you are performing or do you choose all your own outfits?

-Have you ever considered launching a clothing or make-up range?
+Have you ever considered launching a clothing or makeup range?

 What are your plans for the next year?

-I’m not sure to be honest which is a lovely thing.
+I’m not sure, to be honest, which is a lovely thing.
 I think the focus is Monday night’s EP launch and from then on see how it goes.
 It will be my own music but I definitely still want to be in London.
 I want to go back to Australia just to remove myself a bit and just have a bit of a breather.
 Now I have my own music, I can do what I want with it, go wherever and just sing.